-Mental Health Concern, as part of Concern Group, shares its core values with Insight Healthcare.
+Mental Health Concern shares core values with our sister organisation, Insight IAPT.
 Together, we use our values to guide us each day as we support our beneficiaries and develop our services.

 Being a charity-led group enables us to be creative and innovative in how we design our services around the person.
 We work hard to maintain a positive and compassionate working culture, where all of us are encouraged to ‘go the extra mile’ for the people we serve.
 We value our staff and have a highly skilled, professional workforce that makes the most of its experience and expertise.

-We have enough humility, however, to know that we must always strive to develop and improve ourselves.
+We also have enough humility to know that we must always strive to develop and improve ourselves.
 That’s why we work hard to remain open, friendly, and receptive to challenge.

 We try to keep our referral systems as simple and responsive as possible.
 Usually, all you need to do is get in touch with a little information about the person you are referring and we’ll take it from there.

-As Concern Group, we are one of the largest third sector providers of statutorily-commissioned mental health services in England.
-We have considerable experience of service delivery under the NHS Standard Contract, as well as with Local Authorities.
+Together, Mental Health Concern and Insight IAPT are one of the largest third sector providers of statutorily-commissioned mental health services in England.
+We have considerable experience of service delivery under the NHS standard contract, as well as with local authorities.